BlenWBegashaw/Medlingua/README.md

 - **Powerful ML Models**: Our models correlate both structured and unstructured data to generate unique, valuable insights for patients and providers alike.
 - **User-Centric Design**: We focused on creating a user-friendly experience, because clear understanding is just as important as accuracy.

-## 🚀 What's Next

-We’re excited to continue improving **MedLingua** by:
-- Expanding our datasets and improving our NLP capabilities to handle even more complex medical text.
-- Partnering with healthcare providers to bring **MedLingua** into real-world clinical environments.
-- Scaling globally to simplify healthcare communication for millions of patients and providers worldwide.

 ## 👥 Team Members
 - **Punit Arani**